DiamondLightSource/authz/docs/how-tos/deploy-with-helm.md

 ## Create Secret

-The default OPA configuration expects a secret named `bundler` containing `bundler-token`, this should be set to the Bearer Token required by the bundler service.
+The default OPA configuration expects a secret named `bundler` containing `bearer-token`, this should be set to the Bearer Token required by the bundler service.
 The token can be obtained by reaching out via the [`#auth_auth` slack channel](https://diamondlightsource.slack.com/archives/C03P6QB9589).
 To create the secret in your namespace simply run:

 ```bash
 kubectl create secret generic bundler --from-literal=bundler-token=<BUNDLER_BEARER_TOKEN>